I quietly set my swim bag down on an empty chair, and surveyed the pool deck.

 I stepped on a scale and saw it read 200.
 I would have to lose 20 pounds.
 I would have to cut back on the fast food meals, the pizza, and of course, the beer.

-When swelling went down I tried a lap in the backyard pool.
+When the swelling went down, I tried a lap in the backyard pool.
 Yipes!.
 Every movement involved the abdomen.

 Two weeks later, I returned to masters swim practices.
 I took “baby strokes” no long pulls.
 I stopped at each wall, slowly turned and gently pushed off.
 I was getting a good education in humility.
-I started to learn everyone’s names, instead of calling people flash or sparky.
-I asked the many older swimmers how they were feeling, what were their goals.
+Soon I learned everyone’s names.
+Instead of calling others “flash” or “sparky” I asked other swimmers how they were feeling, what were their goals.
 I took a course in coaching to better my ability to be helpful.

 Having an audacious goal gave me energy.
-I woke up ready to go to work and then ready to get to the swimming pool.
+I woke up ready to go to work in the pool!

 I told no one of my dream to swim at Nationals, but the effort I was putting in, was getting attention.
 Chris Beach, the toughest of our three coaches, nodded his approval to me, then barked at my team mates, “If you can talk between sets, then you are not swimming hard enough.
 You should be gasping for air.”

 I was.
-And, it was at this moment I had an insight: Most of us go through life with a 75% effort.
+And, it was at this moment I had an insight: Until now, I had passed through life with an 80% effort.
 It felt good to “cruise” a workout.
 You still got in shape and stayed fit.
-But, to reach extraordinary goals you really had to make an extraordinary effort.
+But, to reach extraordinary goals you really had to work to exhaustion.
+It was ironic, but giving 100% was more enjoyable than giving 80%.

 “Bob, you are working hard.”
-Coach Grant noticed. ” Move up a lane and start doing only Wahoo workouts.
-The Wahoo workout was 3,200 meters a practice compared to the Loggerhead workout that totaled about 2,600 meters.
-But it wasn’t the distance that made the Wahoo workout hard.
+Coach Beach noticed. ” Move up a lane and start doing Wahoo workouts.
+The Wahoo workout was 3,600 meters.
+The Loggerhead workout that I had been doing totaled about 2,600 meters.
+My body rebelled.
+It wasn’t the distance that made the Wahoo workout hard.
 It was the 10 second rest intervals between each hard effort that challenged the heart and lungs.

 I jumped in with the Wahoos and really started to suffer.
 My lungs burned and the air didn’t seem to contain enough oxygen!

 Not American records, world records!
-He wasn’t overly tall, maybe 5’ 8” .
-He wasn’t overly muscular—but he utterly flew through the water.
+He flew through the water faster than most competitive twenty year olds.
 In a sprint, he hit the wall ahead of everyone on the team.
-In a longer distance, he started fast and only got faster as he went.
-He could race Five hundred meters, 1,000 meters or a whole mile–and make it look effortless.
+He could race 500, 1,000 meters or several miles–and make it look effortless.

 “What’s his secret?”
-I asked Snag Holmes, a long time friend and swimmer.
+I asked Snag Holmes, a long-time friend, coach and swimmer.
 “He’s everything you aren’t, Bobby.”

 “Oh great ,thanks Snag.”